Majestic International Cruises

 Majestic International Cruises, also known as Majestic Cruises, is a Greek owned cruise line that is based in Glyfada, a suburb of Athens located in Greece.
 The company was founded in the late 1980s and has expanded operations to throughout Europe and the Mediterranean Sea.
-Currently the cruise liner operated its main ship, the Ocean Majesty, in main scheduled operations.
+Currently the cruise liner is not operating any vessel.

 History

 Late 1980s through 1990s

 The Majestic International Cruises group was founded in the late 1980s by a group interested in commercial production and cruising.
 By 1994, the cruise liner purchased its first ship, the Ocean Majesty, which had seen a major re-construction prior to its service converting from a ferry to a cruise liner.
 By 1998, a second ship was adopted to the fleet which was renamed to the SS Ocean Explorer I, which serviced as a hotel ship for the 1998 Expo 98 in Lisbon, Portugal.

 2000s

 As Majestic gained momentum, the group bought their third ship in 2002 which was renamed to the Ocean Monarch.
 The ship had previously serviced the European continent.
 In 2004, the SS Ocean Explorer I was laid up and sold to an Indian scrap yard.
 Later in 2004, Majestic sent its Ocean Monarch to aid as a hospital ship during the relief efforts of the tsunami victims during the 2004 Indian Ocean earthquake.